Xiaobo-Ma/xiaobo-ma.github.io/_pages/about.md

 News
 ======

-* 2022/01：My first author paper "Eliminating the Impacts of Traffic Volume Variation on Before and After Studies: A Causal Inference Approach" was selected for the Honorable Mention Award for the 2022 TSIG Student Paper Competition.
+* 2022/01：My first author paper "Eliminating the Impacts of Traffic Volume Variation on Before and After Studies: A Causal Inference Approach" was selected for the **Honorable Mention Award for the 2022 TSIG Student Paper Competition**.

 * 2021/12：I’m honored to become a Paper Review Subcommittee Member of TRB Standing Committee on Artificial Intelligence and Advanced Computing Applications (AED50).